-If you are outside the Blue Shield Promise AdvantageOptimum Plan Service Area and require non-Medicare covered emergency dental care, you may obtain treatment from any licensed dentist.
+If you are outside the Blue Shield 65 Plus Plan 2 Service Area and require non-Medicare covered emergency dental care, you may obtain treatment from any licensed dentist.
 The services you receive from the out-of-area dentist are covered up to \$100 (minus any applicable Member Copayments) as long as transfer to a Network Provider is a risk to your health.

-Reimbursement for out-of-area non-Medicare covered emergency dental care
+Reimbursement for out-of-area non-Medicare covered emergency dental care possible, you should ask your dentist to send the bill directly to Blue Shield at the address listed below.

 You will be reimbursed up to \$100 (minus any applicable Member Copayments) for the cost of covered out-of-area non-Medicare covered emergency dental services.
-Whenever possible, you should ask your dentist to send the bill directly to Blue Shield Promise at the address listed below.
+Whenever